The Importance of Calculating Food Costs

 • Superior menu engineering.
 From your go-to menu items to individual ingredients, it’s always better to have the most accurate expense information at hand.
 This allows you to deliver high-quality menu offerings to customers while keeping costs as low as possible.

 • Higher revenue.
-With food cost percentage as low as possible, you’re better positioned to optimize profits – and as our example above showed, even the smallest advantage here pays big dividends to your bottom line.
+With food cost percentages as low as possible, you’re better positioned to optimize profits – and as our example above showed, even the smallest advantage here pays big dividends to your bottom line.

 • More efficient supplier/vendor relationships.
 Your vendors and suppliers are the lifeline to your business.
 Without a reliable and affordable stream of supplies – including one of our most critical supplies, food – running your business is impossible.
 Once you have a firm grasp of food cost percentage, you can leverage your partnerships with suppliers and other vendors more efficiently.

 • Better forecasting & planning.
 Food cost percentages are constantly in flux.
-And while your restaurant can’t predict the future, you can still anticipate changes to food costs down the road, if you understand where prices are today.
+And while your restaurant can’t predict the future, you can still anticipate changes to costs down the road, if you understand where prices are today.

 • Accurate weekly inventory calculations.
 Regular inventory counting (RASI recommends weekly tracking — and always on the same day/night) – not only helps with food cost percentage and gives you a clearer picture of your entire inventory dynamic, including storage area, equipment, and other assets.
 There are many reasons to count your inventory; food cost percentage is just one.